Cologne with a long and legendary history is intriguing, and No 4711 Cologne for Men certainly has one worthy of description.

-By the early 1800's, Wilhelm Mülhens, a merchant, was more than interested in banking on the cologne and the Farina reputation, and as legend tells it, he was given the secret recipe for the "aqua mirabillis" (miracle water) in 1792 by a Carthusian monk as a gift for Wilhelm's wedding.
+By the early 1800s, Wilhelm Mülhens, a merchant, was more than interested in banking on the cologne and the Farina reputation.
+As legend tells it, he was given the gift of the secret recipe for “aqua mirabillis” (miracle water) for his wedding by a Carthusian monk in 1792.

 Mülhens became interested in banking on the cologne and the Farina reputation, and he obtained the rights to produce the cologne in its original formulation.
 He started his own factory in Cologne, licensed the scent under the Farina name and distributed the product to a number of other people, but by 1835, legal action voided the licenses and forced closure of the affiliated businesses.